Franco Marini: President of the Senate

 After the centre-left Union victory in the 2006 Italian general election, Marini was elected as President of the Senate after three votes; he defeated Giulio Andreotti, the candidate of the House of Freedoms and his former party fellow during the Christian Democracy times, by 165 votes to 156, and succeeded Marcello Pera.

 On 30 January 2008, President Giorgio Napolitano summoned Marini to the Quirinale after having met with the different political parties following the vote of no confidence received by the Prodi II Cabinet and the 2008 Italian political crisis it caused.
 He asked Marini to attempt to form an interim government, which would work to reform electoral laws prior to a new election.
 Marini decided that his task was impossible on 4 February, after meeting with right-wing leaders Silvio Berlusconi and Gianfranco Fini, because he "could not find a significant majority on a precise electoral reform".
 Napolitano therefore dissolved Parliament and an early election was called for April 2008.
 Marini was re-elected to the Senate in that election.

 Senator for the Democratic Party, Franco Marini was not re-elected in the February 2013 general election; his term as Senator expired on 15 March 2013.

 Candidate for the Presidency of Italy

-On 17 April 2013, the Democratic Party (center-left), the People of Freedom (center right) and Civic Choice (center) designated Franco Marini as candidate for the presidential election.
+On 17 April 2013, the Democratic Party (centre-left), the People of Freedom (centre-right) and Civic Choice (centre) designated Franco Marini as candidate for the presidential election.
 He failed to win the necessary two-thirds majority in the first round of voting.